Title: Romulus and Remus

 Romulus and Remus suckled the she-wolf and founded Rome, probably in that order.
 Imagine the civic embarrassment.
 Joel Chandler Harris recorded/ adapted/ invented tales as told by a sharecropper named Uncle Remus, which Disney committed to an animated feature film that they are so proud of that it has never been re-aired or reproduced on video or DVD.
 It now exists only as a Disneyland attraction so removed from its original context that no one even questions why there would be a log flume in the Cotton Belt.

-My studies in historical forensics show that the past is not what it used to be.
+The past is not what it used to be.